Bespoke Picture Mounts

 Whitecore Mount Board

 This is a three layered mount board.
 It is technically a standard board according to Fine Art Trade Guild standards.
 However, because the core of the board is chemically purified wood pulp that is buffered with calcium carbonate to keep it from discolouration and the backing papers are usually to conservation standard (see the next bullet point) it offers more stability and longevity.
 The facing paper on these boards is standard wood-pulp paper but this does not come into contact with the artwork in a window mount.
 I offer Whitecore board from the Larson Juhl range at Pure Framing because of the colour range available.
-It is not however appropriate to use this board for conservation or museum level framing.
+It is not however appropriate to use this board for Level 2 or Level 1 framing.

 Conservation Mount Board